best-practice-and-impact/qa-of-code-guidance/book/principles.md

 ## Auditable

-If decisions are made, based on our analysis, then we must make sure that the story of that analysis is available.
+If decisions are made, based on your analysis, then you must make sure that the story of that analysis is available.
-Our analysis and the evidence that we provide must be available for scrutiny and audit.
+Your analysis and the evidence that you provide must be available for scrutiny and audit.
 Auditable analysis is about being able to, at any point, answer:

 > Who made each decision?
 > When was this decision made?
 > What evidence was this decision made on?

-Answering these questions gives decision makers and users greater trust in our work.
+Answering these questions gives decision makers and users greater trust in your work.
-They know the story of our analysis and why we made certain analytical choices.
+They know the story of your analysis and why you made certain analytical choices.
 They know who is responsible for each part of the analysis, including the assurance.
 They know exactly what changes have been made at any point.

-In a reproducible workflow, we must bring together the code and the data that we used to generate our results.
+In a reproducible workflow, you must bring together the code and the data that you used to generate your results.
-These are ideally published alongside our reports, with a record of analytical choices made and the responsible owners of those choices.
+These are ideally published alongside your reports, with a record of analytical choices made and the responsible owners of those choices.
-The transparency that this gives our work helps to increase trustworthiness.
+The transparency that this gives your work helps to increase trustworthiness.
-More eyes examining our work can point out challenges or flaws that can help us to improve.
+More eyes examining your work can point out challenges or flaws that can help you to improve.
-We can be fully open about the decisions we made when we generated our outputs, so that other analysts can follow what we did and re-create them.
+You can be fully open about the decisions you made when you generated your outputs, so that other analysts can follow what you did and re-create them.
-By making our analysis reproducible, we make it easier for others to quality assure, assess and critique.
+By making your analysis reproducible, you make it easier for others to quality assure, assess and critique.

 ## Assured